jrblevin/markdown-mode/README.md

   in filenames and the first letter of the filename will be capitalized.
 For example, `[[wiki link]]` will map to a file named `Wiki-link` with the same extension as the current file.
+  If a file with this name does not exist in the current directory, the first match in a subdirectory, if any, will be used instead.

 * **Newlines:** Neither `markdown-mode` nor `gfm-mode` do anything specifically with respect to newline behavior.
 If you use